CesarClavijo01/ProjectA/README.md

     npm install
     ```

     This will install all the dependencies listed in the `package.json` file.
+You may be prompted to install `sequelize-cli`.

 2. **Build Development Environment**